API Reference

 vasp.automatedPreprocessing.preprocessing_common.distance_to_spheres_solid_thickness(surface: vtkPolyData, save_path: str | Path, distance_offset: float = 0, distance_scale: float = 0.1, min_distance: float = 0.25, max_distance: float = 0.3) vtkPolyData[source]#

 Determines the solid thickness using vmtkdistancetospheres.
+Write the distance data to save_path.

 Parameters: